Google Maps: Street View

 Street View garnered much controversy after its release because of privacy concerns about the uncensored nature of the panoramic photographs, although the views are only taken on public streets.
 Since then, Google has blurred faces and license plates through automated facial recognition.

 In late 2014, Google launched Google Underwater Street View, including 2300 km of the Australian Great Barrier Reef in 3D.
 The images are taken by special cameras which turn 360 degrees and take shots every 3 seconds.

 In 2017, in both Google Maps and Google Earth, Street View navigation of the International Space Station interior spaces became available.

+3D imagery

+Google Maps incorporated, in August 2018, 3D models of hundreds of cities in over 40 countries from Google Earth into its satellite view.
+The models were developed using aerial photogrammetry techniques.

 Immersive View

-It was announced at the Google I/O 2022 event that 3D images would be created using Street View.
+At the I/O 2022 event, Google announced Immersive View, a feature of Google Maps which would involve composite 3D images generated from Street View and aerial images of locations using AI, complete with synchronous information.
 It was to be initially in five cities worldwide, with plans to add it to other cities later on.
+The feature was previewed in September 2022 with 250 photorealistic aerial 3D images of landmarks, and was full launched in February 2023.
+An expansion of Immersive View to routes was announced at Google I/O 2023, and was launched in October 2023 for 15 cities globally.

+The feature uses predictive modelling and neural radiance fields to scan Street View and aerial images to generate composite 3D imagery of locations, including both exteriors and interiors, and routes, including driving, walking or cycling, as well as generate synchronous information and forecasts up to a month ahead from historical and environmental data about both such as weather, traffic and busyness.

-Immersive View was to be available initially in the following locations:
+Immersive View has been available in the following locations:

 Landmark Icons

-Google added icons of city attractions like on Apple Maps on October 3, 2019.
+Google added icons of city attractions, in a similar style to Apple Maps, on October 3, 2019.
 In the first stage, such icons were added to 9 cities.

-Landmark Icons was to be available initially in the following locations: